JuliaStats/Loess.jl/README.md

 Multivariate regression is not yet fully implemented, but most of the parts are already there, and wouldn't require too much additional work.

+## References

+[1] William S. Cleveland & Susan J. Devlin (1988) Locally Weighted Regression: An Approach to Regression Analysis by Local Fitting, Journal of the American Statistical Association, 83:403, 596-610, DOI: 10.1080/01621459.1988.10478639